Bill Sutherland (ice hockey): NHL

 The 1967 expansion gave Sutherland a chance to finally break into hockey's top league, as the Philadelphia Flyers purchased the Aces as their new top farm team and transferred Quebec's best players to the NHL squad.
 He scored the first goal in Flyers history on October 11, 1967.
 He became the first player in NHL history to score the first NHL goal in two arenas in the same season.
 He scored the first goal at the Long Beach Sports Arena in a 4–2 loss to the Los Angeles Kings.
 Five days later he scored the only goal in a 1–0 victory against the Pittsburgh Penguins at the first game at the Philadelphia Spectrum.

-The next season, the Minnesota North Stars selected Sutherland in the intra-league draft.
+The next season, the Minnesota North Stars selected Sutherland in the 1968 NHL Intra-League Draft.
 However, he never played for this franchise, and instead was dealt to the Toronto Maple Leafs.
 After 44 games with Toronto, he was traded back to the Flyers.
 He spent the next year as a Flyers starter, and he then scored an NHL career-high 39 points in 1970–71 with the St. Louis Blues.
 The next year, he saw limited playing time with the Blues and the Detroit Red Wings.
 He ended his playing career with the Winnipeg Jets during their World Hockey Association days.